 An intro to scouting public land whitetails.

 From the Midwest to the East Coast, the whitetail is king.
 Every year millions of hunters chase these wily animals and every year hunters are humbled by how cunning and crafty a mature whitetail buck can be.
 This year onX invites you to get a leg up on scouting for a mature whitetail by checking out the new E-Scouting series from The Hunting Public.
-Tune in every week as these master whitetail hunters show you where to look and how to find bedding areas, travel corridors and much more in this five-part series.
+Tune in as these master whitetail hunters show you how to find bedding areas, travel corridors, and more in this five-part series.

 Video Transcription: